Zero-profit condition: Algebraic proof

+where we have assumed constant or increasing returns to scale.

 We can see that when we increase inputs by a factor of y, we obtain increased profits.
 Thus, as we consistently increase the firm's inputs, the firm's profits also consistently go up and there is no limit at which the firm's profits start decreasing.

 In a perfectly competitive market, there are minimal to no barriers to entry.
 Thus, prospective firms, seeing that there is a profit to be made, will start entering the market, which would then decrease the current profit per firm because there is only a limit to demand.
 Consequently, this keeps happening until there is zero profit per firm in the market.
 When this happens, firms will not have incentive to enter the market making zero profit the equilibrium point in this market.

 This can also be illustrated in the opposite way.
 Let us consider a case where there are too many firms in the market, causing a negative profit.
 A negative profit would mean that firms would start to leave the market.
 As firms leave, there is more profit per firm.
 This gradually increases to an amount of 0 profit per firm, where firms do not have incentive to leave the market or join the market.